Etifoxine: History

 Etifoxine was developed by Hoechst in the 1960s.
 It was introduced for medical use in France in 1979.
 Since at least 2000, etifoxine has been marketed by the French pharmaceutical company Biocodex.
 Following reports of post-marketing toxicity, the safety of etifoxine was reassessed by the French government and the European Medicines Agency (EMA).
 In January 2022, the EMA "finalized its review of Stresam and concluded that the medicine can continue to be used for the treatment of anxiety disorders, but it must not be used in patients who previously had severe skin reactions or severe liver problems after taking etifoxine."

 Society and culture

 Names

 Etifoxine is the generic name of the drug and its INN, BAN, and DCF.
 It is also known by the older and much-lesser-used synonym etafenoxine and by its developmental code name Hoe 36801.
 Etifoxine is marketed under the brand name Stresam.
-It has also been marketed under the brand name Strezam, specifically in Russia.
+It has also been marketed under the brand name Strezam.